High School All-access Pass

 Brian Bean was teaching high school science when he became the victim of an elaborate Ponzi scheme.
 As a result, he lost everything and had to start life over at the age of 30.
 “I was embarrassed and thought that as an educated man, I should not have been so easily duped,” Brian says.

 Brian was frustrated with the way our education system approaches the topic of personal financial literacy and decided there had to be a better way.
-He went back to school and got certified in banking and finance, earned a master’s degree in teaching methodology, and began developing Mimic Personal Finance and the Real-World Classroom Teaching Model.
+He went back to school and got certified in banking and finance, earned a master’s degree in teaching methodology, and began developing the Personal Finance Simulation and the Real-World Classroom Teaching Model.

-“Mimic Personal Finance is based on my core belief that the greatest educational experiences in life are a direct result of our own choices,” Brian says.
+“Stukent’s Personal Finance Simulation is based on my core belief that the greatest educational experiences in life are a direct result of our own choices,” Brian says.
 “Life is the greatest teacher of all, but the tuition can be expensive!
 My goal was to find a way to bring the real world into the classroom and give students opportunities to make some of these critical life decisions in the safe environment of the classroom.”